izamrosiawan/spotify-tracks-analysis/README.md

   - **Feature-Based Recommendations**: Implement playlist recommendations using cosine similarity on high-performing audio characteristics to match user preferences.
   - **Mood Segmentation**: Utilize the 4 identified clusters to automate mood-based playlist creation (e.g., Chill Acoustic for Cluster 1, Workout Energetic for Cluster 0/3).
   - **A/B Test Recommendations**: Run A/B tests to see if feature-similarity recommendations yield higher click-through rates (CTR) and longer session times compared to purely collaborative-filtering-based suggestions.

 ---

+### 🛡️ Data Quality & Assumptions
+* **Missing Values**: Rows with missing metadata (e.g., track name, artist name, constituting <0.1% of the total dataset) were dropped during data cleaning to ensure data integrity.
+* **Outlier Treatment**: Highly skewed numeric features, such as `duration_ms` and `speechiness`, were normalized using `StandardScaler` to prevent disproportionate scaling from biasing the distance-based K-Means clustering algorithm.
+* **Assumptions**: We assume the acoustic feature metrics extracted by Spotify's API are internally consistent and reflect genuine audio characteristics.
+We also assume that popularity scores represent global listener preferences.

+---